JackLugli/jacklugli.github.io/README.md

 <iframe src="//www.pixton.com/embed/p0rdc9lg" frameborder="0" width="100%" height="384" allowfullscreen></iframe>

 Students were having trouble having their links show up on the md page if the links were in md.
 Here is an experiment of Julian's links.
+It turns out that if you view page source, GitHub changes the markdown language into html.
+The link below, written in md, shows up as an html link.

 [A map that I made of several colleges in the Lehigh Valley using Google Fusion Tables](https://julianlynn.github.io/map.html)